AmgharAbdelkarim/pokemonApp/README.md

 # pokeApp application.

 ## Introduction
-thi is pokeApp Develop with ReactJs
+this is pokeApp Developed using ReactJs
 # Project Architecture

 The project is written with ReactJs as a View framework.